baolidakai/candy_crush_ai/README.md

 Milestone: write a next step section, instead of leaving TODOs fine to dig deeper without look at other models. could consider learn from me.

+Try checking the gradients of the neural network, plot the norms of gradients.
+Try gradient clipping.
+Gradient should not be too big or too small.

+Try use more layers, maybe not use batch norm for Q-learning.
+Try weight normalization by openAI.

+Also consider changing data representation.
+Manually engineer the features.
+Add a mask, say number of same colors, or whether this is feasible action.

+Stick with current size.

 Test